Ravenbrook/mps/procedure/review.rst

 _`.brainstorm`: The *review brainstorm procedure* should be executed by `.role.leader`_, `.role.scribe`_, and `.role.checker`_ right after `.log`_.

-The purpose is to come up with ways of preventing defects in future.
+_`.brainstorm.purpose`: The purpose of review brainstorm is to come up with ways of preventing defects in future (`.goal.prevent`_).
 The meeting should *not* analyse the defects found by the review, or suggest ways to fix those defects, except insofar as it is necessary to develop ways to *prevent* those defects.

-_`.brainstorm.just`: The purpose of holding a process brainstorm meeting is to meet the second goal of review (`.goal.prevent`_) by finding ways to prevent the reoccurance of defects.
-This closes the process improvement loop.

 [This text was in the phase section and may need incorporating here.